MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-external-provider.md

 :::image type="content" source="media/big-data-cluster-key-versions/external-key-control-pane-interactions.png" alt-text="Interactions while configuring external keys in control plane"  lightbox="media/big-data-cluster-key-versions/external-key-control-pane-interactions-LG.png":::

 After the key is installed, the encryption and decryption of different payloads are protected by main encryption key.
 This protection is similar to system-managed keys, except that the decryption calls routed to control plane, are then routed to the KMS plugin app.
-The KMS plugin app routes the request to appropriate location, such as the HSM or another product.
+The KMS plugin app routes the request to appropriate location, such as a HSM, Hashicorp Vault or another product.

 ## Configuration

 The provided template application is the plugin used to interface with the external key provider.
 This application needs to be customized and deployed into BDC to serve as an integration point with the chosen external key provider.

-In the template application there are examples on how to integrate with HSM implementations using the standard PKCS11 protocol using [SoftHSM](https://www.opendnssec.org/softhsm).
+In the template application there are examples on how to integrate with external provider implementations using the standard PKCS11 protocol using [SoftHSM](https://www.opendnssec.org/softhsm).
 There is also an example using Hashicorp Vault.
 The template application is provided as-is as a reference implementation.

 The following sections provide the steps required to configure an external key provider to serve as the root key of encryption for SQL Server databases and HDFS encryption zones.